ibm-cloud-docs/assistant-data/dialog-runtime.md

 The name and value pair must meet these requirements:

-- The `name` can contain any upper- and lowercase alphabetic characters, numeric characters (0-9), and underscores.
+- The `name` can contain any uppercase and lowercase alphabetic characters, numeric characters (0-9), and underscores.

   You can include other characters, such as periods and hyphens, in the name.
 However, if you do, then you must specify the shorthand syntax `$(variable-name)` every time you subsequently reference the variable.
-See [Expressions for accessing objects](/docs/assistant-data?topic=assistant-data-expression-language#expression-lanaguage-shorthand-context) for more details.
+See [Expressions for accessing objects](/docs/assistant-data?topic=assistant-data-expression-language#expression-language-shorthand-syntax) for more details.
   {:tip}

 - The `value` can be any supported JSON type, such as a simple string variable, a number, a JSON array, or a JSON object.